Green Points: in order to limit the effects of global warming, the Group promotes the use of compensation measures for its greenhouse gas emissions

 Energy efficiency

 The Group is carrying out a program to migrate towards energy contracts which are derived from green sources or sources which emit a low level of GHGs.
-Over 70% of the Group’s electrical energy now comes from renewable or low GHG sources, and the Group is committed to continue this initiative as new opportunities arise.
+About 65% of the Group’s electrical energy now comes from renewable or low GHG sources, and the Group is committed to continue this initiative as new opportunities arise.

 Emissions management